byq-luo/Deep-SORT-YOLOv4/README.md

 ## With asynchronous processing
 ![](async_example.gif)

+The white boxes are Deep SORT trackers and the blue boxes are YOLO v4 detections.

 This code only detects and tracks people, but can be changed to detect other objects by changing lines 101 and 102 in yolo.py:
 ```
 if predicted_class != 'person':